 6. Feed Your Body.
 Give your body fuel to wake up and work with you.
 Try whole grains and fruit like oatmeal with apples if you need a hot start.
 Smoothies are an easy fix if you want to chill out with a tropical treat.
 Add protein and flax, and I'm a fan of kale.
 Treat yourself by exploring flavors like turmeric and enhancements to help you maintain your energy throughout the day.

 7. Review Your Meals For The Day.
 Think ahead to where your day will take you and plan for your health.
 Pack granola bars, fruit, and water to make sure you don't find yourself distracted worrying about basic needs.
 Taking a few moments in your morning to visualize yourself prepared for your day can help you see where you may need to adjust so you can show up your best at each step.
 As you get better at reviewing your calendar, try looking further out to a few weeks or months.

 How To Move Forward:

 Reward Yourself For Progress!
-High achievers sometimes think that by recognizing the steps you'll lose the momentum to finish the race.
+High achievers sometimes think that you'll lose the momentum to finish the race by recognizing the steps.
 Not true!
 In fact, by celebrating the milestones, you'll be more likely to notice what you've accomplished.
 Use your bullet journal to make a column dedicated to your morning routine and commit to a treat when you achieve your goal.